 In the amateurs, he defeated future world champions like Keith Thurman, Austin Trout and Daniel Jacobs.

 The 30-year-old, who holds the WBO middleweight belt has a great sense of style of being cautionary with his combinations and as a southpaw can be a limit for his conventional opponents on landing their jab.
-His body movement is a positive asset, considering the fact that he is able to move away from any return shots.

 Alvarez has not faced a competitive southpaw with lateral foot movement since Erislandy Lara in July 2014 in which he only landed five jabs out of his 97 landing total.
 A bout with these two would be interesting.

-Another opponent is Callum Smith.
+Another fighter that has entered the debate but not on the mainstream spectrum as of yet is current WBA and Ring Magazine Super-middleweight champion.
+Callum Smith.
 The Liverpool-born fighter has a record of 25 wins and no defeats.

 He’s also tall with a height 6 feet 3 inches and a reach advantage of 78 inches.
 Smith is known for his active punching ability and body shots.
 Ironically, body shots are also favouritism of Alvarez’s punching of expertise.